solaranamnesis/florence-mary-bennett-anderson/religious-cults-amazons/full-text-english.md

 The legend of the Amazons was not superficially rooted at Athens.
 This is proved by the fact that it found expression in cult practice at one of the greater festivals of the state.
 Before the _Thesea_ the Athenians annually offered sacrifice to the Amazons, thus commemorating the victory of Theseus over the women.
 The decisive battle was said to have been fought on the day marked by the oblation of the _Boedromia_.* Plutarch* bases his belief in the reality of the invasion of Attica on three points: the place names, Amazonium and Horcomosium; the presence of graves of the fallen; the yearly sacrifice to the Amazons.

+*) Plut. _Thes._ 27.

+*) For Plutarch's version of the invasion (quoting Clidemus for details) _v._ _Thes._ 26-28.
+He finds it difficult to believe that a band of women could have conducted a campagn on the scale described in the current accounts, but finally accepts the fact.
+He doubts only the statement of Hellanicus, that they crossed the Cimmerian Bosphorus on the ice.

 The general view of ancient writers* is that the Amazons made the Areopagus the basis of their operations, having established their camp there in a spot thenceforth called the Amazonium.* Aeschylus* derives the name of the hill itself from the fact that there the Amazons offered frequent sacrifice* to Ares while they held it as a citadel against the Acropolis.
-The statement is remarkable in view of two facts which seem to show Ares as the patron of Theseus rather than of the Amazons: Plutarch,* quoting Clidemus,* says that before entering the critical battle with the Amazons Theseus sacrificed to Phobus, son of Ares, and hereby won the day; the tradition* at Troezen told that Theseus commemorated his victory over the Amazons there by dedicating a temple to Ares at the entrance to the Genethlium.
+The statement is remarkable in view of two facts which seem to show Ares as the patron of Theseus rather than of the Amazons: Plutarch,* quoting Clidemus, says that before entering the critical battle with the Amazons Theseus sacrificed to Phobus, son of Ares, and hereby won the day; the tradition* at Troezen told that Theseus commemorated his victory over the Amazons there by dedicating a temple to Ares at the entrance to the Genethlium.

+*) Plut. _l. c._; Diod.
+Sic.
+4. 28, 2, 3; Apollod. _Epit._ 1.
+16; Aeschyl. _Eum._ 675 ff.

+*) On the site _v._ Judeich, _Topog. v.
+Athen_, p.
+269.

+*) Aeschyl. _Eum._ 685-690.

+*) The Greek is: [GREEK].
+It seems proper to contrast the imperfect [GREEK] with the aorist [GREEK].

+*) Plut. _l. c._ The verb is that employed of chthonic sacrifice, [GREEK].
+On Phobus _v._ _Iliad_, 13.
+299.

+*) Paus.
+2. 32, 9.

 It is therefore impossible to determine the exact relation in which Ares stood to the Amazons in the story of the invasion of Greece.
 All that may be said is that his name belongs to the saga of Theseus and the Amazons in the two accounts, the Attic and the Troezenian.
 It must be added that the saga bears the marks of great age.
 Herein Theseus is not an intruder, as he evidently is in the tales of the storm of Themiscyra, nor is he a substitute for Heracles.
 The story is primarily concerned with Theseus himself, the great hero of the two states.
 While in the former it is connected with ritual acts, in the latter it is hallowed by association with the Genethlium, the traditional birth-place of Theseus.* Moreover, on the tradition of the Amazons at Troezen rests the story of Hippolytus, whose sepulchre assured the safety of the nation.*

+*) _Cf._ S. Wide, _De Sacris Troezeniorum, Hermionensium, Epidauriorum_, pp. 12 ff.

+*) Frazer, _Pausanias_, 3. p.
+281.

 The Attic traditions about Theseus were concerned chiefly with his adventures in Crete.
 With retrospect toward these the Athenians celebrated the festivals of the _Oschophoria_, the _Pyanepsia_, and the _Thesea_.
 Ariadne, as it has been stated,* was probably a Cretan goddess, with whose worship at Athens are to be connected the rites of the _Oschophoria_, wherein two youths disguised as maidens led the giris' chorus.
 The implication is that the Oriental idea of sex confusion was associated with the festival.
 It seems therefore that the ceremonies instituted by Theseus reflect the Anatolian worship of Cybele.
 It accords with the customary restraint of Hellenic habits that the Oriental idea shown in the cults of Cybele, Ephesian Artemis, and the Syrian Goddess, manifested itself at Athens merely in a pleasing masque.
 The name of Theseus also connected Troezen with Crete.
 Phaedra, the wife with whom he lived at Troezen, is famous as the destroyer of the Amazon's son, Hippolytus, and as another princess of the house of Minos.
 Thus in its twofold aspect the tradition of Theseus suggests the time when "Minoan" Crete was pre-eminent.
 It may be that the association of the Amazon legend with the tale of Theseus is to be ascribed to some such source.
 In that case Ares, a deity whose cult had slight prominence in Greece, might by reason of his place in the saga of Theseus and the Amazons, be connected with the cult of Aphrodite-Ariadne.
 There is this suggestion in a note from Olen which Pausanias* inserts in the account of his visit to the shrine of Hebe at Phlius.
 Olen connects Ares with Hebe as her own brother, born of Hera.
 Her shrine at Phlius is shown to be very old by the fact that her worship here was in the strictest sense aniconic.
 Her annual festival of the "Ivy-Cuttings" has a hint of Dionysus and even of the ivy-shaped shields of the Amazons.
 From other sources it may be gathered that she was akin to Aphrodite-Ariadne.* Pausanias says that Hebe was substituted for her more ancient name, Ganymeda.
 In this there is reminiscence of the Trojan youth caught up to heaven by Zeus.
 The feminine form implies the appropriation by one sex of the characteristics of the other.
 This might belong naturally to a Phrygian legend.

+*) _V. supra_, ch.
+3, p.
+38. For further references on the _Oschophoria_, _v._ J. E. Harrison, _Prolegomena to the Study of Greek Religion_, pp. 79 ff.

+*) Paus.
+2. 13, 3-4.

+*) On this point _v._ Farnell, _op. cit._ 1. p.
+200; 5. p.
+126.

 A search for parallels to the association which Aeschylus mentions between Ares and the Amazons discovers first of all, as most striking, the legend told of the statue of Ares [GREEK] in the market-place at Tegea.* The statue was explained as the dedication of a band of Tegeate women who had won a victory over the Spartans in the time of King Charillus of Sparta.
 After peace was established the women instituted a festival in honour of Ares.
 Since men were excluded from the sacrifice and sacred banquet, the god was called "Entertainer of Women."
 It is interesting to find such a tale in Arcadian Tegea, the home of Atalanta, herself similar to the Amazons.
 It is worth bearing in mind that Atalanta won the spoils of the Calydonian hunt in the country of the Aetolians and Curetes, the kindred of the folk of pre-historic Pyrrhichus.
 In the temple of Athena Alea at Tegea, which contained these spoils,* Marpessa, leader of the women who honoured Ares, dedicated her shield.*

+*) Paus.
+8. 48, 4-5.

+*) Paus.
+8. 47, 2.

+*) Paus.
+8. 45, 5.

 In the immediate neighbourhood of Tegea there was a shrine of Ares [GREEK],* situated on a mountain of which the name Cresium implies the worship of Cretan Dionysus.* The epithet was explained by the story that Ares enabled his child Aëropus to draw milk from the breasts of his mother after her death.
 The mother Aërope, grand-daughter of Aleus, was akin to Atalanta.
 The lifetime of her child by Ares was placed in the generation preceding the Dorian Invasion.*

+*) Paus.
+8. 44, 7-8.

+*) On Dionysus [GREEK] _v._ Paus.
+2. 23, 7-8.

+*) Paus.
+8. 45, 3.

 Elsewhere in Arcadia, --- at Megalopolis* and near Acacesium* --- there were monuments attesting the foundation of the cult of Ares in this canton in early days.
 With this should be compared the statement of Amobius,* that there was a legend of thirteen months' servitude exacted of Ares in Arcadia.
 The general tendency of all the evidence is in support of the theory that the cult of Ares [GREEK] originated in primitive times.

+*) Paus.
+8. 32, 3.
+The reference is to an altar of Ares said to be old.

+*) Paus.
+8. 37, 12.
+The reference is to an altar of Ares in the temple of prophetic Pan above the shrine of Despoena.

+*) Arnob. _Adv.
+Nat._ 4.
+25.

 There were two other legends of armed women in Greece, both localised, like the Tegeate story, in the Peloponnese.
 A statue of Ares at Argos was explained as the dedication of a band of women under the poetess Telesilla who had won a victory over the Spartans.* The other legend belonged to Sparta.
 Here a troop of women commemorated their victory over the Messenians by founding a temple to Aphrodite [GREEK].* The most obvious interpretation of the epithet is to derive it from Ares and to render it "Warlike."
 It is used of Athena in three oaths of alliance suggestive of the martial character of the goddess.* The Athenians built a temple to Athena [GREEK] at Plataea, constructed from the spoils of Marathon.* After his acquittal on the Areopagus Orestes is said to have dedicated an altar to Athena [GREEK].* In this the reference is evidently to the name of the hill on which the court sat, which the Greeks themselves, however mistaken they may have been in their etymology, certainly connected with Ares.* These instances of the use of the epithet favour the idea that it was derived from the name of Ares.
 It may be argued that Aphrodite [GREEK] was a type of the goddess conceived as guardian of the state.
 In this aspect she was more frequently worshipped at Sparta than elsewhere in Greece.
 The probabilities are that she was represented armed.* This political goddess of Sparta was the Oriental Aphrodite, called Urania.
 The fact that one group of armed women gave special honour to Ares, another to Aphrodite [GREEK], is of importance to the investigation.
 The hint that the two deities were in some way associated suggests connection between Ares and the Anatolian cult of the warlike Mother whom the Amazons worshipped.